VisionDepth/VisionDepth3D/README.md

-# VisionDepth3D Video Converter
+# VisionDepth3D - 3D Video Conversion with AI Depth Mapping & Pulfrich Effect
-VisionDepth3D is a high-performance tool for creating Half Side-by-Side (H-SBS) and Over-Under (OU) 3D videos with advanced depth-based rendering, Pulfrich effect simulation, and adaptive scene transitions.
+VisionDepth3D AI-powered 3D converter is a high-performance tool for creating Half Side-by-Side (H-SBS) and Over-Under (OU) 3D videos with advanced depth-based rendering, Pulfrich effect simulation, and adaptive scene transitions.
 Leveraging AI-driven backward warping correction, it intelligently enhances depth perception by reducing halo artifacts and preserving object integrity.

 With real-time depth adjustments, the system dynamically modifies foreground divergence, midground depth transition, and background convergence, ensuring a cinematic and immersive 3D experience.
 The integration of a deep-learning warp model refines depth shifts, improving background separation for more natural parallax effects.
-Runs on mid-range hardware, optimized for efficiency!
+Runs on mid-range hardware, this open-source 3D tool is optimized for efficiency!

 Key features include:
 - ✅ Black bar removal for a cleaner 3D presentation